Customer Services

 • request further information from those involved.

-After reviewing all the evidence, the team will come to a decision (this has to be a majority decision within the group if not unanimous) and inform the Responsible Officer.
-The team should report its findings formally to the Examination Standards Committee who will ratify the decision before the parties involved are informed of the decision.
+After reviewing all the evidence, the Investigation Panel will come to a decision (this has to be a majority decision within the panel if not unanimous) and inform GQAL’s Responsible Officer.
+The Investigation Panel should report its findings formally to the Examination Standards Committee and then ask the Directors to ratify their decision before the parties involved are informed of the decision.
+A majority vote will apply.

-Those involved will normally be informed within 30 days unless there is a reason why the investigation cannot be completed within that time, e.g. in some cases the investigation may take longer if GQAL deems it necessary to carry out site visits.
+Those involved will normally be informed within 30 working days of the notification of the incident unless there is a reason why the investigation cannot be completed within that time, e.g. in some cases the investigation may take longer if GQAL deems it necessary to carry out site visits.
 In such instances, GQAL will advise all parties concerned of the likely revised timescale.
-If this is the case the team should inform the Responsible Officer who will in turn inform the parties involved of the delay and expected new timescale.

-GQAL expects all parties, who are either directly or indirectly involved in the investigation, to fully co-operate.
-In instances where a centre or its candidates do not co-operate, GQAL may have no alternative but to take action against those involved for non-compliance.
+GQAL expects all parties who are either directly or indirectly involved in the investigation to fully co-operate.
+In instances where a teacher/centre or its candidates do not co-operate GQAL may have no alternative but to take action against those involved for non-compliance.
 Possible actions for non-compliance can be found in GQAL’s Sanctions Policy.
 During the investigation the review process may involve:

 • a request for further information from those involved;